-KEY OBJECTIVES AND POLICY STATEMENTS

-RET ODJECTIVES AND POLICT STATEM Specific Food Links to Sustainable Community Strategy Safety Ambitions Service Committee Policies - Health & Housing Committee: To help make people's lives safer and healthier. to focus resources to achieve Food Standards Agency inspection targets > To protect and where possible improve the environment and the general public health of the community, by taking all reasonable measures available; > To ensure that all premises where food is manufactured or sold comply with the public health legal requirements; and > To ensure that all other eligible organisations and establishments comply with the relevant public health requirements.
-To sustain a strong and prosperous Ribble Valley.
-To support the regeneration of Market Towns as sustainable service centres Promote local produce and local employment opportunities Support & complement the National Food Standards Agency targets to reduce gastroenteritis in the community The Council is committed to providing technical support to new and existing food businesses.
-To support the priority outcomes Health and well-being partnership.
-To encourage the adoption of healthy lifestyles in the local community Health Prevention Strategy: To promote public awareness and understanding of the importance of good food hygiene through appropriate media channels.
-To investigate infectious diseases and outbreaks and prevent the further transmission in the community.
-To seek continuous improvement To treat everyone equally and ensure access to services is available to all e.Government: To develop greater provision of information and service through this media in line with Corporate Policy.
+KEY OBJECTIVES AND POLICY STATEMENTS Specific Food Safety Ambitions Links to Sustainable Community Strategy Service Committee Policies - Health & Housing Committee: > To protect and where possible improve the environment To improve the health of people living and "to focus working in our area and the general public health of the community, by taking resources to all reasonable measures available; achieve Food > To ensure that all premises where food is manufactured or Standards Agency inspection targets sold comply with the public health legal requirements; and > To ensure that all other eligible organisations and establishments comply with the relevant public health requirements. > The Council is committed to providing technical support to To encourage economic activity to increase business and employment opportunities new and existing food businesses. " Support & To support the regeneration of Market complement the Towns as sustainable service centres National Food Promote local produce and local Standards Agency employment opportunities and promote and reduction targets support the development of the Ribble to reduce Valley Food Trail gastroenteritis in the community Health Prevention Strategy: To support the priority outcomes of the > To promote public awareness and understanding of the To encourage Strategic Health Improvement Group within importance of good food hygiene through appropriate the Ribble Valley Local Strategic Partnership the adoption of media channels.
+(LSP) healthy lifestyles > To investigate infectious diseases and outbreaks and in the local prevent the further transmission in the community. community • e.Government: To seek continuous improvement To develop greater provision of information and service To treat everyone equally and ensure access through this media in line with Corporate Policy. to services is available to all